LazaUK/SemanticKernel-RampUp-Notebooks/README.md

 This repo contains Jupyter notebooks to assist you with the ramp-up learning process.
 These notebooks cover topics and Python code based on the official Semantic Kernel documentation site [here](https://learn.microsoft.com/en-us/semantic-kernel/overview/).

+🎧 A series of **_audio podcasts_** will be also published [here](https://www.youtube.com/playlist?list=PLcAssiH4f14tVZIQtyl18fBwuBfKcnbH3) to review the content of the provided Jupyter notebooks.

 > [!WARNING]
 > To run these notebooks successfully, you will need an Azure OpenAI Service deployment.
 Please ensure you have the following environment variables set up in your system:
 >